jennyfothergill/hpc-intro/_episodes/13-scheduler.md

 ## Job Scheduler

-An HPC system might have thousands of nodes and thousands of users.
+An HPC system might have thousands of nodes and users.
 How do we decide who gets what and when?
 How do we ensure that a task is run with the resources it needs?
 This job is handled by a special piece of software called the _scheduler_.
 On an HPC system, the scheduler manages which jobs run where